 This is the location where members of the Community Disaster Team will meet to plan how they will coordinate the required actions.
 Meetings of the Community Disaster Team will be chaired by the Coordinator and / or Deputy.
 Where QPS or other Lead Agency Officers are present all members of the team are required to work under their direction.
-Location may vary, depending on the nature of the event and availability of the facility.
+Location may vary, depending on event and availability of the facility.